So what exactly is Multiprotocol Label Switching?

 How does MPLS work?

-So we know that MPLS is a packet-labelling technique that prioritizes data, but how does it actually work?
+So we know that MPLS is a packet-labelling technique that prioritizes types of data, but how does it actually work?

 Think of MPLS like mailing a package: